 Additional Awards Gained(QSIS ELEMENT IS EMPTY)

-Students of both languages receive a certificate of distinction for first class performance in the Level 3 oral.
+Students of both languages receive a certificate of distinction for first class performance in the Stage 3 oral.

 The A N Troughton Award and The Samuel and Sarah Ferguson Travel Prize recognise academic achievement at Levels One and Two.